-Portfolios are used for assessment in ECE.
-Teachers keep a portfolio on each child containing a variety of items like work samples, checklists, photos, observations, and anecdotal data/ information.
+Portfolios are used for assessment in EC.
+Teachers keep a portfolio on each child containing a variety of items like work samples, checklists, photos, observations, and anecdotal data/information.

-These portfolios are used during Parent-Teacher conferences to demonstrate in a more concrete way the growth of the child.
+These portfolios may be used during Parent-Teacher conferences to demonstrate in a more concrete way the growth of the child.